swiftlang/swift-org-website/packages/index.md

 title: Packages
 ---

-Swift has a rich ecosystem of open-source packages that you can easily import into your project using the [Swift Package Manager](https://www.swift.org/package-manager/) (SPM).
-Use the [Swift Package Index](https://swiftpackageindex.com) to search for libraries and tools that are compatible with SPM.
+Swift has a rich ecosystem of open-source packages that you can easily import into your project using the [Swift Package Manager](/package-manager/) (SPM).
+With more than 5,500 open-source packages, you’re sure to find what you’re looking for, whether it’s a package to help you build great apps for Apple platforms or if you’re looking to develop server backends with Swift.
+Or, get started today by [creating a package yourself](https://developer.apple.com/documentation/xcode/creating-a-standalone-swift-package-with-xcode).

-## Community Packages

 {% for category in site.data.packages.packages.categories %}
 <h3>{{ category.name }}</h3>